jimbobbennett/IoTUglySweater/README.md

 ### Building the sweater

 Fit the Neopixel strands to your sweater.
 These are large and quite bright, so to be more subtle they can be sewn to the inside of the sweater and glow through, assuming the sweater is thing enough.
-FOr a chunky knit sweater you can loop these through the knit with the LEDs on the outside, and wiring on the inside.
+For a chunky knit sweater you can loop these through the knit with the LEDs on the outside, and wiring on the inside.

 Ensure the male connector (the one with the three pins) is near the bottom of the sweater.